 |Educate the NAU campus community regarding student support services, policies, and procedures|

-Assistance resources for parents and families
+Assistance resources for families

 The Office of the Dean of Students understand that families today are more involved in the lives of students.
 You’ll find an abundance of personal support from professional staff whose role is to help families navigate and engage in university life.
-Through information-sharing and special events, Family Support Services will connect you with programs and services that ease the transition to NAU and boost student success.
+Through information-sharing and special events, Parent and Family Services will connect you with programs and services that ease the transition to NAU and boost student success.

 Stay informed and involved Accordion Closed